Understanding the Difference Between Liquid Cultured Mushroom Syringes vs. Spore Syringes

 - You don’t plan to use the solution for microscopy OR you specifically need to study liquid mycelium

-- You plan to use the liquid culture within a relatively short period of time
+- You plan to use it within a relatively short period of time

 - Critically, the type of fungi you’re working with is legal in its mycelial state